 From receipt of this request, the Licensing Authority must make a determination within 48 working hours, deciding what "interim" steps are required.
-At this stage they may order that the Premises Licence be suspended which effectively will close the premises pending a full Review of the licence which must be concluded within 28 days of the initial request for the Summary Review by the Police.
+At this stage it may order that the Premises Licence be suspended pending a full Review of the licence which must be concluded within 28 days of the initial request for the Summary Review by the Police.
 The Premises Licence Holder is not required to be notified of this initial hearing.
 You could be in a situation where the Police have obtained a suspension of your licence and the first you know about it is the decision being served upon you requiring immediate closure.

-Premises Licence Holders are normally invited to the initial "interim" steps hearing but either way, the Premises Licence Holder has a right to request a further hearing after the "interim" steps hearing where you can make your own representations.
-Such a hearing must also be heard within 48 working hours of your request, in view of the seriousness of the procedure being used and the consequences of "interim" steps.
+However, Premises Licence Holders are normally invited to the initial interim steps hearing but either way, the Premises Licence Holder has a right to request a further hearing after the interim steps hearing where it can make its own representations.
+Such a hearing must also be heard within 48 working hours of the request, in view of the seriousness of the procedure being used and the consequences of interim steps.
 There is only one such "rehearing" against the interim steps now available, unless there has been a material change in circumstances.

-Other options for the Licensing Committee both at the "interim" steps hearing and at the final Review include removal of the Designated Premises Supervisor or modifying the hours for licensable activities.
+Other options for the Licensing Committee both at the interim steps hearing and at the final Review include removal of the Designated Premises Supervisor or modifying the hours for licensable activities.

-Legal advice is imperative in these cases due to the potentially devastating effect on your business!
+Legal advice is imperative in these cases due to the potentially devastating effect on your business.

-The Licensing Committee at the full review which must follow the interim steps hearing has a wide discretion and may decide to confirm the interim decision.
-In the alternative they may require that other measures are taken such as a change to the Designated Premises Supervisor, a reduction in the trading times of the premises or revocation in the worst case.
+The Licensing Committee at the full Review which must follow the interim steps hearing has a wide discretion and may decide to confirm the interim decision.
+In the alternative they may require that other measures are taken such as a change to the

+Designated Premises Supervisor, a reduction in the times of licensable activities at the premises or revocation of the premises licence in the worst case.

-The Licensing Committee at the full review must consider any interim steps that have been taken, and whether they should continue or be replaced with other interim steps.
+The Licensing Committee at the full Review must consider any interim steps that have been taken, and whether they should continue or be replaced with other interim steps.
 If they decide any interim steps should continue following the full review, then the Licensing Committee can decide that they will apply either until the end of the 21 day period, during which an appeal can be lodged, until the appeal has been disposed of, or an alternative period as long as it does not extend beyond the disposal of the appeal.